 The District encompasses 26 acres in the heart of Providence, Rhode Island (see Figure 1).
 Located on land formerly occupied by Interstate 195, the District spans the east and west sides of the Providence River and abuts several Providence neighborhoods including Downtown, the Jewelry District, College Hill, and Fox Point.
-Parcels 14 and 15 are sited on the northwestern edge of the new Innovation District Park adjacent to the Providence River and close to the campuses of Brown Medical School and Johnson & Wales University, and the Downtown commercial area.
+Parcel 1A is sited on east side of the District, abutting the Providence River and just north of the east side of 195 District Park (District Park).